lhchg/TheSingleton/README.md

 			};
 		};
 	};

-In the main function, we can call get() function which belongs to the struct, it will build a object when we call get() function again in another function, the struct's object will not rebuild, so the argument in struct will be the blobal variable
+In the main() function, we can call get() which belongs to the struct, it will build a object when we call get() again in another function, the struct's object will not rebuild, so the argument in struct will be the global variable

 	void print()
 	{